semrush/intergalactic/website/docs/filter-group/filter-include-exclude/filter-include-exclude.md

 ### Dropdown

-- The Include filter, unlike Exclude, contains radiobuttons for selecting the search logic — "AND" / "Or".
+- The Include filter, unlike Exclude, contains radiobuttons for selecting the search logic — "AND"/"Or".
 They help looking for keywords containing all entered words or any of the entered ones (`All keywords` and `Any keywords`).
 - **Textarea has 7 lines by default.**
 - When opening a dropdown texarea immediately gets the focus.
 - The filter has the `Broad / Exact match` syntax and a hint above the field and in the placeholder about its work.
 If the user enters a keyword without parentheses, then show keywords containing this word.
 If the user enters a keyword in square brackets, then show only the exact value.